pluralsight/guides/published/microsoft-net/visual-studio-2017-resolving-ssl-tls-connections-problems-with-iis-express/article.md

 #### Google Chrome version

-Google introduced a breaking change in the way it handled SSL certificates in version 58.
-Working with Microsoft, they resolved it in version 60.
+Google introduced a key change in the way it handled SSL certificates in version 58.
+Working with Microsoft, they resolved differences in version 60.
 Many recent problem reports associated with SSL debugging with Visual Studio and Chrome come from this issue.

 Before proceeding with this solution, check your Chrome version number and be sure it is 60 or higher: